CultivateHQ/marty-nerves/README.md

 _There are special issues when working in the Cultivate office_: the office network can be pants with the Pi zeros.
 As of the end of March 2018 no Pi Zero could connect to the Cultivate SSID, though they could connect to  "CodeBASE - Visitor"; this changes periodically and is not predictable.
 Overall it is more reliable to use a different wireless router.

 See [apps/wifi/README.md](apps/wifi/README.md) for instructions on switching.
-Changing Marty's microprocessor board (aka Rick) to match the Pi network, necessary for the connection between the Pi and Marty, is documented on the [Robotical](https://robotical.io) website.
-As I write this I don't have a good internet connection so can't link to the exact page.
-From memory, to change Marty's WiFi settings:
+Changing Marty's microprocessor board (aka "Rick") to match the Pi network, necessary for the connection between the Pi and Marty, is documented on the [Robotical](https://robotical.io) website [here](https://robotical.io/learn/article/3/Marty%20Setup%2C%20Calibration%20%26%20Troubleshooting%20Guide/WiFi%20Setup/).

-* Find Bob the Button on Marty's board and hold for 10 seconds.
+Essentially to configure "Rick":

+* Look for an unsecured network called something like "Marty Setup" and join.
+* Reset any existing stored Wifi settings by pressing "Bob the Button" on the "Rick" board.
 Marty will make funny sounds.
-* Look for an unsecured network called something like "Marty Setup" and join.
 * Open [http://192.168.4.1](http://192.168.4.1)
 * Follow the instructions